-The new boundaries remain the same on the southern end, but reach further east along G Street to 14th Street, and further north along 15th Street to the north side of K Street, north of McPherson Square.
+The new boundaries remain the same on the southern end, but reach further east along G Street to 14th Street, and further north along 15th Street to the north side of McPherson Square.
 On the east, the district has been increased to include an important clustering of 20th-century office and bank buildings at the intersection of 14th and G Streets, including the exuberant Colorado and Bond office buildings, two of the first Beaux Arts office buildings in downtown, and three important commercial bank buildings.
-The district extends further north beyond I Street to capture those early to mid-20th century office and financial-related buildings framing McPherson Square.
-In addition, the district pulls in one additional building-the U.S. Treasury Annex-above the U.S. Treasury Building on the north side of Pennsylvania Avenue and not formerly included in the Fifteenth Street Financial Historic District.3
+The district extends further north at I Street to capture those early to mid-20th century office and financial-related buildings framing McPherson Square.
+In addition, the district pulls in one additional building-the U.S. Treasury Annex-above the U.S. Treasury Building and not formerly included in the Fifteenth Street Financial Historic District.3